kylrth/gpublame/README.md

 # gpublame

-Want to find out who's hogging the GPU? `gpublame` gives you the proof you need to duke it out in the research group chat.
+Want to find out who's hogging the GPU? `gpublame` gives you the proof you need to duke it out in the group chat.

 `gpublame` depends on `nvidia-smi pmon`, which means monitoring is limited to a maximum of 4 devices.
 You should be able to use `CUDA_VISIBLE_DEVICES` to select which devices to show.
 If someone with more than 4 GPUs would like to help me test code to support more than 4 devices, please reach out. :)